-There will be a plethora of Instagram-worthy options in Ottawa over the Canada Day long weekend as Canada’s Capital celebrates the 150th anniversary of Confederation!
+There are a plethora of Instagram-worthy options in Ottawa over the Canada Day weekend (June 30 and July 1, 2019) as Canada’s Capital celebrates the 152nd anniversary of Confederation!
 We’ve gathered a handy list of some of the best Canada Day-themed events, places and things you’ll want to capture.
 Best of all, most are within Ottawa’s downtown core, where much of the free official festivities take place.
-And make sure to tag your photos and videos with #MyOttawa and #CanadaDay150 to participate in our Canada 150 contest to win an epic trip to Ottawa!
+And make sure to tag your photos and videos with #MyOttawa and #CanadaDay to share the beauty!

-Cute Canada Cookies
+Cute Canada cookies

 Ottawa bakery Moulin de Provence’s Canada Cookie is a photogenic and popular treat with deep roots.
 U.S. President Barack Obama purchased two Canada Cookies during his visit to Ottawa in February 2009.
 Since then, people from around the world flock to the original bakery location in the ByWard Market building, or to the second location on Metcalfe street near Parliament Hill, to purchase what they call an Obama Cookie.
 Snap one and then eat it on the go, or bring one home in its pretty tin box!
 Tip: If the Canada Cookie is sold out, consider the Trudeau Cookie which is the same, but has an edible image of Canadian Prime Minister Justin Trudeau’s photo in the middle!

-Patriotic Pics at Parliament Hill
+Patriotic pics at Parliament Hill

 Majestic and historic buildings.
 The Centennial Flame.
 Dignitaries, royals and famous artists from Canada and around the world.
 Hundreds of thousands of people in various red and white garb enjoying live entertainment.
-The photo opportunities are endless at this iconic location – the most popular of the three official Canada Day sites!
+The photo opportunities are endless at this iconic location on July 1st – the most popular of the three official Canada Day sites!
 Tip: If Parliament Hill is too crowded, don’t fret!
 Revelers will be all over the closed streets of downtown Ottawa and at the other official Canada Day sites: Major’s Hill Park and the Canadian Museum of History.

-All Hail Beavertails!
+All hail Beavertails!

-This year, as on each Canada Day, the Canadian Forces Snowbirds will perform thrilling aerobatic shows and breathtaking fly pasts over Ottawa.
+This year, as on each Canada Day, the Canadian Forces Snowbirds will perform breathtaking fly pasts over Ottawa.
 The sound reverberates throughout the city as the powerful jets trail red and white smoke.
 The Snowbirds usually fly over Parliament Hill multiple times in various formations.
 Tip: Be patient and make sure to snap the ultimate pic as they fly over Centre Block in a beautiful fan-like formation.

-Boats Corral on the Rideau Canal
+Boats corral on the Rideau Canal

 Watch as boaters float up from the Ottawa River through the eight historic and manually-operated Ottawa Locks of the Rideau Canal – a UNESCO World Heritage Site!
 On Canada Day, you’ll often see Canadian flags decorating the boats or flapping on their masts.
 Many boats are usually moored along the Canal from Wellington Street almost all the way down to Somerset Street.
 Tip: Two of the best viewpoints are from the Plaza Bridge and the Mackenzie King Bridge.